Leonardo da Vinci: Death

 Leonardo died at Clos Lucé on 2 May 1519 at the age of 67, possibly of a stroke.
 Francis I had become a close friend.
 Vasari describes Leonardo as lamenting on his deathbed, full of repentance, that "he had offended against God and men by failing to practice his art as he should have done."
 Vasari states that in his last days, Leonardo sent for a priest to make his confession and to receive the Holy Sacrament.
-Vasari also records that the king held Leonardo's head in his arms as he died, although this story may be legend rather than fact.
+Vasari also records that the King held Leonardo's head in his arms as he died, although this story may be legend rather than fact.
 In accordance with his will, sixty beggars carrying tapers followed Leonardo's casket.
 Melzi was the principal heir and executor, receiving, as well as money, Leonardo's paintings, tools, library and personal effects.
 Leonardo's other long-time pupil and companion, Salaì, and his servant Baptista de Vilanis, each received half of Leonardo's vineyards.
 His brothers received land, and his serving woman received a fur-lined cloak.
 On 12 August 1519, Leonardo's remains were interred in the Collegiate Church of Saint Florentin at the Château d'Amboise.

+Some 20 years after Leonardo's death, Francis was reported by the goldsmith and sculptor Benvenuto Cellini as saying: "There had never been another man born in the world who knew as much as Leonardo, not so much about painting, sculpture and architecture, as that he was a very great philosopher."

 Salaì, or Il Salaino ("The Little Unclean One", i.e., the devil), entered Leonardo's household in 1490 as an assistant.
 After only a year, Leonardo made a list of his misdemeanours, calling him "a thief, a liar, stubborn, and a glutton," after he had made off with money and valuables on at least five occasions and spent a fortune on clothes.
 Nevertheless, Leonardo treated him with great indulgence, and he remained in Leonardo's household for the next thirty years.
-Salaì executed a number of paintings under the name of Andrea Salaì, but although Vasari claims that Leonardo "taught him many things about painting," his work is generally considered to be of less artistic merit than others among Leonardo's pupils, such as Marco d'Oggiono and Boltraffio.
+Salaì executed paintings under the name of Andrea Salaì, but although Vasari claims that Leonardo "taught him many things about painting," his work is generally considered to be of less artistic merit than others among Leonardo's pupils, such as Marco d'Oggiono and Boltraffio.

-Salaì owned the Mona Lisa at the time of Leonardo's death in 1524, and in his will it was assessed at 505 lire, an exceptionally high valuation for a small panel portrait.
-Some 20 years after Leonardo's death, Francis was reported by the goldsmith and sculptor Benvenuto Cellini as saying: "There had never been another man born in the world who knew as much as Leonardo, not so much about painting, sculpture and architecture, as that he was a very great philosopher."
+At the time of his death in 1524, Salaì owned a painting referred to as Joconda in a posthumous inventory of his belongings; it was assessed at 505 lire, an exceptionally high valuation for a small panel portrait.